The Word Frequency Counter

 Editing with Word Frequency

 The following is not all-inclusive, yet highlights the most common misapplication of words.
-You’ll find others that are soft words, repetitive, or unnecessary and whose elimination “tightens” the writing.
+You’ll find others in your manuscript that are soft words, repetitive, or unnecessary and whose elimination “tightens” the writing.

 Use the Find function in your word processor to locate the occurrence of each.
 Keep a thesaurus available as the WFC will pinpoint overused words that scream for synonyms.